andrewsunglaekim/git_workshop/readme.md

 - the index - also called the staging area.
 It is where we add changes to be committed

 > There will be more defintions, we'll spread them throughout the lesson but also conglomerate them into an appendix at the bottom of this lesson.

+> Another note about today's workshop.
+There are many IDE's out there that allow us to do various git tasks a bit more efficiently for us than the CLI.
+The intent of this workshop is to familiarize us with what's happening with git underneath all the IDE niceties.

 ## Local git - We do (5/25)
 Lets GIT started .... open your terminal.